matasurbonavicius/BlackScholes-in-Cpp/README.md

 A C++ implementation of the Black-Scholes model for pricing European options and visualizing various option strategies.

+## Don't forget to check out the pdf

 ## What it does

 - Prices call and put options using the Black-Scholes formula